Financing a Home Renovation: What Construction Loan Is Best?

 Current homeowners should first look at how much equity they have built in their homes and the ways they can access that money.
 That way, you also won’t be saddled with closing costs and other fees associated with refinancing.

 A home equity investment allows you to get a portion of the value of your home in cash now in exchange for a share of the future value of your home.
 Since it’s an investment, there are no monthly payments or interest.
-You settle the investment when you sell your house.
+You settle the investment within 10 years with the profits of a home sale, with savings, a refinance, or a loan.

 Once you have the cash, you can make whatever home improvements you’d like, including improvements on an investment property, vacation home, or multiple properties.

 Some home equity investments, like that offered by Hometap, also offer renovation adjustments.
-That means you can request an adjustment to the agreed home value to account for any appreciation in the value of the property as a result of certain qualified renovations amounts costing $25,000 or more.
+That means you can request an adjustment to the home value at time of settlement to account for any appreciation in the value of the property as a result of certain qualified renovations amounts costing $25,000 or more.

-When you settle your investment, you provide Hometap with the evidence of the renovation, including receipts and photographs of the renovation work.
+When you complete your renovation, you provide Hometap with the evidence of the renovation, including receipts and photographs of the renovation work.
 If approved, following an appraisal, the amount of a renovation adjustment will be the difference (as determined by an appraiser) between the appraised value of the property post-renovation and the hypothetical value of the property without renovations.
 Accepted renovation adjustments are not guaranteed.

 Read Matt’s story about how he used an equity investment to build a rental property for additional income.

-- No time limitation on renovation projects; investment is settled within ten years.
+- No time limitation on renovation projects; investment is settled within 10 years.

 - Homeowners can fund DIY projects, outsource to professionals, and have no limitations on who to hire or types of projects.